This article covers the legacy version of the Witch. For help with the remastered Witch, see our Remastered Witch Handbook.

-- : This is neat for witches who are built as Healers or Support casters, but you can solve the range issue with Reach Spell and the abilities to monitor your charge are situational.
+- : This is neat for witches who are built as Healers or Support casters, but you can solve the range issue with Reach Spell or with your familiar, and the abilities to monitor your charge are only situationally useful.

-- : There are a handful of Hexes which buff the target, but they have a 1-minute sustained duration so if you use this the effects last one round.
+- : There are a handful of Hexes which buff the target, but they have a 1-minute sustained duration, so if you use this the effects last just one round.
 If you add Cackle (which costs you another Focus Point to use), they get 2 rounds.
 Exciting.
-Remember that it takes an Action to consume the potion, so you're locking yourself out of a Focus Point for up to a full day so that your ally can spend an Action to activate a Hex instead of making you do it.
-The notable exception is Life Boost, but at that point just buy a healing potion.
+Remember that it takes an Action to consume the potion, so you’re locking yourself out of a Focus Point (possibly 2) for up to a full day so that your ally can spend an Action to activate a Hex instead of making you do it.
+The notable exception is Life Boost, but at that point, just buy a healing potion.

 - : There are only two Major Lessons, but you could also select Greater or Basic lessons.
 You can take this feat again later to get more lessons, but remember that your Focus Pool is still capped at 3.

 - : Not nearly so exciting on the Witch as it is on other spellcasters, but still pretty good.
 Witches have lots of 1-Action Hex spells to choose from, so it’s easy to fill three Actions with nothing but spellcasting.
 You can still use this to cast two regular spells, and the once per day limitation may not be a problem since you can fall back on Hexes the rest of the time.

 - : Not a lot of items, but free single-use items can often be very powerful.
 They do all need to be the same type, which is unfortunate, and they need to be much lower level than you are, but you can still find several useful options that will get used every day.